abol-hasan/Plantdisease_tensorflow_fastAPI_tfserving_Docker/README.md

 # Plantdisease_tensorflow_fastAPI_tfserving_Docker
 This is a project based on diseased plant leaf images.
-The data is given from this link: https://www.kaggle.com/emmarex/plantdisease
+The data is taken from this link: https://www.kaggle.com/emmarex/plantdisease

 In this project different library are used like tensorflow, scikit-learn, numpy,